maxim-top/im.gitbook/reference/floo/classfloo_1_1_b_m_x_s_d_k_config.md

 )
 ```

-Whether to create all sessions based on the unread list returned by server, default false to create sessions with unread only.
+Whether to create all conversations based on the unread list returned by server, default false to create conversations with unread only.

 **Parameters**:

-  * **enable** Whether to create all sessions based on the unread list returned by server
+  * **enable** Whether to create all conversations based on the unread list returned by server

 ### function getDeviceUuid